Weak-Memory Dynamics in Discrete Time

 is equivalent to Eq.~\eqref{eq:starting_point}.
 If the weak-memory conditions \eqref{eq:WMC1} and \eqref{eq:WMC2} are fulfilled, and $\sG$ is the optimal effective generator of our master theorem, this function satisfies the linear summation equation

 which can be solved by iteration.
-In this way, the optimal memory function $\sE_n$ of a given model can be systematically constructed from an initial guess $\sE^0_n$, which may be obtained from an exact solution in a suitable limit.
-If the free solution satisfies the bound $\nrm{\sE^0_n}\leq S\sigma^n$ with $\zeta\leq\sigma<\min\{\eta,1\}$ and $S\geq \sigma -k$, this procedure converges.
+In this way, the optimal memory function $\sE_n$ of a given model can be systematically constructed from an initial guess $\sE^0_n$.
+This initial guess may either be set to zero, or derived from an exact solution of Eq.~\eqref{eq:starting_point} for a suitable limiting case of the model.
+If the free solution satisfies the bound $\nrm{\sE^0_n}\leq S\sigma^n$ with $\zeta\leq\sigma<\min\{\eta,1\}$ and $S\geq \sigma -k$, the iteration converges.
 Once the optimal memory function has been determined, the corresponding effective generator and slippage matrix follow from the relations

 For the trivial initial guess $\sE^0_n = 0$, for instance, we obtain an expansion of $\sG$ in powers of the coupling strength $M$.